DanielBatesUK/fuel-price-map/README.md

 ```

 > [!NOTE]
-> It might take a few minutes for the server to become available on first run.
-This is due to the database being built and populated with data from the Fuel Finder Public API.
+> It might take a few minutes for the server to become available on the first run.
+This is due to the database being built and then populated with data from the Fuel Finder Public API.

 ---